 Human smuggling centers on transportation and is generally defined as:

 - Importation of people into the United States involving deliberate evasion of immigration laws.
-This offense includes bringing illegal aliens into the country, as well as the unlawful transportation and harboring of aliens already in the United States.
+This offense includes bringing illegal noncitizens into the country, as well as the unlawful transportation and harboring of noncitizens already in the United States.

 Human Trafficking Indicators